-YCWA will develop flood frequency curves utilizing annual peak flow data at the locations listed in Section 4.2.
-These curves will be generated using PeakFQ, a software package developed by the United States Geological Survey which provides estimates of instantaneous annual-maximum peak flows for a range of recurrence intervals using a Pearson Type III (logarithmic) frequency distribution (Flynn et al. 2006).
+YCWA will develop flood frequency curves utilizing annual peak flow data at the locations listed in Section 4.28 representing both the before Project (prior to 1969) and with Project (after 1969) conditions9.
+For the locations using synthesized data, the two Project conditions described above will be used to represent the with- and without-Project conditions.1011 These curves will be generated using PeakFQ, a software package developed by the United States Geological Survey which provides estimates of instantaneous annual-maximum peak flows for a range of recurrence intervals using a Pearson Type III (logarithmic) frequency distribution (Flynn et al. 2006).
 The parameters of the Pearson Type III frequency curve are estimated by the logarithmic sample moments (i.e., mean, standard deviation, and coefficient of skewness) with adjustments for low outliers, high outliers, historic peaks, and generalized skew.
-Data for this analysis will be the series of annual instantaneous peak flows for the period of record of each gage listed in Section 4.2 As sample size warrants at each streamflow gage, standard recurrence interval flows will be reported including 1.5, 2, 2.33, 5, 10, 25, 50, 100, 200, and 500 years.
+Data for this analysis will be the series of annual instantaneous peak flows for the period of record of each gage listed in Section 4.2.
+As sample size warrants at each streamflow gage, standard recurrence interval flows will be reported including 1.5, 2, 2.33, 5, 10, 25, 50, 100, 200, and 500 years.